tuxnoob/tuxnoob.com/_posts/2024-06-24-Step-by-step-configure-mariadb-master-slave.md

 ### Tips

-- you should add config in slave server with `read_only = on` it will be read only on slave not writing
+- you should add config in slave server with `read_only = on` it will be read only on slave not writing or you can use `proxysql` to manage your mysql/mariadb database server.
 - optionally you can enable performance_schema, to enable just add to this config `performance_schema = on`. it will usefull for monitoring your execution level on database.

 ### Troubleshooting